open-resources/physics_bank/content/public/006.Force/Friction/Antilock braking systems/Antilock braking systems.md

         value: The coefficient of kinetic friction is larger than that of rolling friction.
       ans3:
-        value: In rolling motion a car's wheels remain at rest relative to the road, and the coefficient of static friction is larger than that of kinetic friction.
+        value: In rolling motion, a car's wheels remain at rest relative to the road, and the coefficient of static friction is larger than that of kinetic friction.
       ans4:
         value: In sliding motion, a car's wheels remain at rest relative to the road,